syncfusion-content/uwp-docs/uwp/Scheduler/weekview.md

 ## Non-Accessible timeslots

-You can restrict or allocate certain timeslots as Non-accessible blocks by using the [NonAccessibleBlocks](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Schedule.SfSchedule.html#Syncfusion_UI_Xaml_Schedule_SfSchedule_NonAccessibleBlocks) of `SfSchedule`, so that you can allocate those timeslots for predefined events/activities like Lunch hour.
+You can restrict or allocate certain timeslot as Non-accessible blocks by using [NonAccessibleBlocks](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Schedule.SfSchedule.html#Syncfusion_UI_Xaml_Schedule_SfSchedule_NonAccessibleBlocks) of `SfSchedule` so that you can allocate those timeslots for predefined events/activities like Lunch hour.
 {% tabs %}
 {% highlight C# %}